Sharpeville: Remembering our struggle for human rights

-Vereeniging about 50 kilometres south of Johannesburg.
+Vereeniging, about 50 kilometres south of Johannesburg.

 What happened on that day?

-Joe Tlholoe, one of the country's most
+Joe Tlholoe, one of the country's most prolific journalists, was in high school at

-the time, wrote years later: "With hindsight, the story is simple.
+story is simple.
 The PAC [Pan Africanist

 Congress], which was 16 days short of its first birthday, had called on African men to